davidkdickson/davidkdickson.github.io/_posts/2020-03-22-operating-as-a-distributed-team.md

 title: Operating as a Distributed Team
 ---

-At Sage AI Labs (SAIL) we have talented Engineers spread across North America, Europe, Australia and often have to collaborate with teams in Asia.
+At Sage AI Labs (SAIL) we have talented Engineers and Data Scientists spread across North America, Europe, Australia and often have to collaborate with teams in Asia.
 As a result the group has made a concerted effort to adopt techniques and processes that help us succeed as a distributed team.

 Distributed team members are not co-located and thus rarely see each other, this differs from a remote team that still works in the same office but in a different location to a company’s headquarters.